 So let’s say you go through all that effort but come up empty-handed because you couldn’t get the initial pre-MBA internship, you had bad luck, you didn’t have a good story, or you flubbed the technical questions.

 Your top three options are probably:

-- Venture Capital – Plenty of firms are looking for “Entrepreneurs in Residence,” and you might be able to leverage such a job to move into an investing role at the firm.
+- Venture Capital – Plenty of firms are looking for “Entrepreneurs in Residence,” and you might be able to leverage such a job to get into venture capital.

 - Finance/Business Development at a Larger Company – With startup experience, you could target plenty of growth-stage firms that need expertise in these areas.

 - M&A/Valuation at Big 4 or Independent Firms – These roles are often easier to get than traditional IB ones, and you can use them to move closer to your goal.

 If you’ve been able to start a business from scratch and make some amount of money with it, getting into investment banking should be easy, by comparison.